Psychographic Segmentation Is the Future of Student Search and Enrollment Strategy

 The team at Carnegie is excited to lead the way.
 Contact us to get started with psychographic segmentation on your campus.

-Eric Page is Senior Vice President of Enrollment & Marketing Strategy and host of The Quad.
+Eric Page is Executive Vice President of Enrollment + Marketing Strategy at Carnegie.
 With more than 15 years of experience leading and executing cutting-edge communications and marketing strategy in higher ed, Eric has expertise in strategic planning, organizational dynamics, higher education enrollment and marketing, media and public relations, digital marketing, social media, website design, storytelling, and content marketing strategy.